camilogarciabotero/sangeranalyseR-documentation/docs/source/content/advance_user_SangerAlignment_fasta.rst

   *  Reads that are in the same contig have to share the same contig name.
   *  Forward or reverse direction also has to be specified in the read names.

-There are three parameters, :code:`fastaFileName`, :code:`suffixForwardRegExp`, and :code:`suffixReverseRegExp`, that users need to provide so that program can automatically group all **FASTA** files.
+There are three parameters, :code:`fastaFileName`, :code:`REGEX_SuffixForward`, and :code:`REGEX_SuffixReverse`, that users need to provide so that program can automatically group all **FASTA** files.

 .. note::

   * :code:`fastaFileName`: The **FASTA** file that contains sequence of all reads.
 The read names have to follow the naming regulation.
-  * :code:`suffixForwardRegExp`: The value of this parameter is a regular expression that matches all filenames in forward direction. :code:`grepl` function in R is used to select forward reads from all **FASTA** files.
+  * :code:`REGEX_SuffixForward`: The value of this parameter is a regular expression that matches all filenames in forward direction. :code:`grepl` function in R is used to select forward reads from all **FASTA** files.
-  * :code:`suffixReverseRegExp`: The value of this parameter is a regular expression that matches all filenames in reverse direction. :code:`grepl` function in R is used to select reverse reads from all **FASTA** files.
+  * :code:`REGEX_SuffixReverse`: The value of this parameter is a regular expression that matches all filenames in reverse direction. :code:`grepl` function in R is used to select reverse reads from all **FASTA** files.

 No doubt read names in the original **FASTA** file will not follow the naming regulation; however, it is highly not recommended to change the name directly in the raw **FASTA** file.
 Therefore, we provide a feature to let users do read names mapping conversion by a **CSV** file showed in :ref:`Figure_2<SangerAlignment_read_names_conversion>`.
 The first column is "original_read_name" which are the read names in the raw **FASTA** file, and the second column is "analysis_read_name" which are the read names that follow the naming regulation.
 The read names will be mapped onto the names in "original_read_name" without changing the raw **FASTA** file. :code:`namesConversionCSV` is the parameter that stores the path to this **CSV** file.